 If you’ve ever visited a historical site like Rome, Italy or Williamsburg, VA, you’ve seen some beautiful, old, historic buildings.
-Without the help and intervention of building restoration specialists, these landmarks wouldn’t be around today.
+Without the help and intervention of building restoration and antique specialists, these landmarks wouldn’t be around today.
 Aside from well known historic locations, there are plenty of old buildings around the world that hold a part of history.
 This guide will discuss the basics of building restoration and some tips to follow if you are planning to restore a historic home of your own.

 What is building restoration?